Stable Higgs bundles and Hermitian-Einstein metrics on non-K\"ahler manifolds: Introduction

 \section{Introduction}

 Given a holomorphic vector bundle $E$ over a complex manifold $X$, a natural question is whether it admits a Hermitian-Einstein metric.
-This question has rich history, and the fundamental theorem is that a Hermitian-Einstein metric exists if and only if $E$ is stable.
-This was first proven by Narasimhan and Seshadri in the case of curves $\cite{NS}$, then for algebraic surfaces by Donaldson $\cite{Don1}$, and for higher dimensional compact K\"ahler manifolds by Uhlenbeck and Yau $\cite{UY}$.
+Existence of such a metric was first proven by Narasimhan and Seshadri in the case of curves $\cite{NS}$, then for algebraic surfaces by Donaldson $\cite{Don1}$, and for higher dimensional compact K\"ahler manifolds by Uhlenbeck and Yau $\cite{UY}$.
 Buchdahl extended Donaldson's result to arbitrary compact complex surfaces in $\cite{Buch2}$, and Li and Yau generalized Uhlenbeck and Yau's theorem to any compact complex Hermitian manifold in $\cite{LY}$.
-In all cases, the stability we consider is the slope stability of Mumford-Takemoto, and $E$ is stable if for every proper coherent subsheaf ${\cal F}\subset E$: \be \mu(\F)=\frac{deg({\cal F})}{rk({\cal F})}<\frac{deg(E)}{rk(E)}=\mu(E).\nonumber \ee
+In all cases, existence was found to be equivalent to slope stability in the sense of Mumford-Takemoto.

-There are many generalizations of this result, including to the case of Higgs bundles by Simpson in $\cite{Simp}$.
+Many generalizations of this result exist, including to the case of Higgs bundles by Simpson in $\cite{Simp}$.
 We briefly review his result here.
-Let $X$ be a compact K\"ahler manifold with volume one.
-A Higgs bundle is a vector bundle $E$, together with an endomorphism valued one form: \be \t:E\longrightarrow \Lambda ^{1,0}(E),\nonumber \ee which we call the Higgs field.
-If $\t^\dagger$ is the adjoint of $\t$ with respect to $H$, and if $\nabla$ is the usual unitary-Chern connection on $E$, we can define a new connection $D:=\nabla+\t+\t^\dagger$, and try to solve the Hermitian-Einstein problem: \be \Lambda F_\t=\mu(E) I, \ee where here $F_\t$ is the curvature of $D$.
+Let $X$ be a compact K\"ahler manifold.
+A Higgs bundle is a vector bundle $E$, together with a holomorphic endomorphism valued one form: \be \t:E\longrightarrow \Lambda ^{1,0}(E)\nonumber \ee called a Higgs field.
+We assume the Higgs field satisfies the integrability condition $\t\wedge\t=0$.
+If $\t^\dagger$ is the adjoint of $\t$ with respect to $H$, and $\nabla$ is the usual unitary-Chern connection on $E$, we can define a new connection $D:=\nabla+\t+\t^\dagger$, and try to solve the Hermitian-Einstein problem: \be \Lambda F_\t=\lambda I, \ee where here $F_\t$ is the curvature of $D$.
 This leads to solutions of Hermitian-Einstein equation without the restriction that the connection be unitary.
-Now, given the extra assumption that $\t$ be holomorphic and $\t\wedge\t=0$, Simpson was able to construct a solution to $\eqref{HE equation}$ in the case that $E$ is stable.
+Given this setup, using much of the machinery from both the paper of Donaldson \cite{Don1} and Uhlenbeck and Yau $\cite{UY}$, Simpson was able to construct a solution to $\eqref{HE equation}$ in the case that $E$ is stable.
 Here stability is defined as before, with the restriction that each subsheaf $\F$ be preserved by the Higgs field.

-The goal of this paper is to generalize Simpson's result to the case where $X$ is not K\"ahler.
-We state our full result here:

-\begin{theorem} Let $X$ be a compact, complex Hermitian manifold, and let $E$ be an irreducible Higgs bundle over $X$.
-Assume the Higgs field is holomorphic and satisfies the integrability condition $\t\wedge\t=0$.
-Then there exists a Gauduchon metric $g$ on $X$ such that a solution to $\eqref{HE equation}$ exists if and only if $E$ is stable. \end{theorem}